 ERS data also show that within these broad developed, transitional, and developing economy groupings, productivity varies widely among countries.
 For example, while recent productivity growth in East and South Asia has been impressive (particularly in China and Indonesia), TFP growth has been lethargic in some other parts of Asia.
 Sub-Saharan Africa faces perhaps the biggest challenge in achieving sustained, long-term productivity growth in agriculture.
 Over the last decade, the region averaged around 1 percent TFP growth annually yet is projected to have the world's highest population growth rates in coming decades.
 While a few African countries have raised their agricultural TFP growth to over 2 percent per year, some that appear to be experiencing rapid TFP growth (like Angola) are simply recovering from earlier decades when their agricultural sectors suffered from the effects of war.

-International Agricultural Productivity, by Keith Fuglie and Jeremy Jelliffe, USDA, Economic Research Service, March 2021
+International Agricultural Productivity, by Keith Fuglie, Jeremy Jelliffe, and Stephen Morgan, USDA, Economic Research Service, October 2021

 "Productivity Growth and Technology Capital in the Global Agricultural Economy," in Productivity Growth in Agriculture: An International Perspective, Wallingford, UK: CAB International, pp. 335-368, November 2012